attiaa1/react-portfolio/README.md

 # This site was created using ReactJS, and Vite.
-It's being served off my personal Ubuntu Server with Nginx as a reverse proxy.

 ## Instructions on how to run: